Githelp-support/githelp/README.md

 ## Why not only AI support?

-AI is the first support-line to answer user questions however, not all problems can or should be solved by AI and might need your teams expertise.
+AI will for many be the first support-line to answer user questions.
+However, not all problems can or should be solved by AI and might need your teams´ expertise.
 We believe expert knowledge is important to cover areas where AI does not yet suffice.
 AI development powered by niche experts.

 ## Other notes

 - Integrations for Discord, Slack and more.
-- Free for open-source projects (For businesses the first 1 year is free and there is no per-seat costs).
-There is however a reasonable service charge per transaction made through the platform.
+- Completely free for open source projects and businesses for the first 12 months after launch.
+Githelp will in this period only charge the Stripe fee when carrying out paid support transactions.
+After 12 months open source projects will be charged a commission fee per transaction, whereas businesses will be charged subscription fee.

 ## Support and Contact